 But something has changed.
 This came to a head with the EU referendum, when many more older than younger people voted to leave.
 It gave rise to public comments such as, ’The young have been screwed by the older generation… they have stolen our future’ and ‘We take pensioners’ driving licenses away – why not their vote?’
 The Brexit result was called ‘a democracy of the dead’.

 As Giles Coren articulated in The Times: ‘Don’t confuse the elderly of today with the elderly of the recent past.
 This lot didn’t fight a war …They didn’t live in modesty and hardship and hunger so that future generations might thrive.
 They just enjoyed high employment, good pay, fat benefits, enormous pension privileges, international travel, the birth of pop music and lashings of free sex.’
 Ian McEwan (69), cheered on by Bob Geldof (66), proved that even fashion-conscious pensioners can spout bile about ‘a gang of angry old men, irritable even in victory…’ who by 2019 will be ‘freshly in their graves’ allowing a further vote on the EU with (they think) a different outcome.
-The most politically correct people, who would otherwise shut down any conversation that appeared to make generalised, negative comments about an ‘equalities group’, feel able to talk about older people as one homogenous bunch of ‘racist bigots’.
+Some of the most politically correct people, who often would shut down any conversation that appeared to make generalised, negative comments about an ‘equalities group’, seem less inhibited when talking about older people who have been described, homogeneously, as a bunch of ‘racist bigots’.

-What is the effect of these attitudes to older people?
-One example is the social care crisis, with care workers often given just 15 minutes per day to help older people in their homes and horror stories of elder neglect and even abuse in care homes becoming commonplace.
-With housing in short supply, older people have been referred to as ‘bedroom blockers’ for wanting to hang on to family homes.
-The widespread understanding of many social issues as generational problems, as the young being cheated by older people, has led to an increasingly negative view of the elderly as a drain on resources rather than as individuals deserving of respect.
+Is there a wider effect of such disparaging attitudes directed towards older people?
+One recent development seems to be an increased readiness to point the finger at older people as the root cause of various problems.
+For example, one cause of the crisis in the NHS is regularly said to be ‘bed blockers’, a term which always refers to older people, lying in beds that could be better used by people who really need them.
+Similarly, with housing in short supply, older people have been referred to as ‘bedroom blockers’ for wanting to hang on to their family homes.
+The understanding of many social issues as generational problems, as the young being cheated by older people, has led to an increasingly negative view of the elderly as a drain on resources rather than as individuals deserving of respect.